Generic Name: cyclosporine (SYE kloe SPOR een)

 Cyclosporine can harm your kidneys.
 This effect is increased when you also use certain other medicines, including: antivirals, cholesterol-lowering drugs, chemotherapy, injected antibiotics, medicine for bowel disorders, medicines to treat autoimmune disorders, medicine to prevent organ transplant rejection, stomach acid reducers (Tagamet, Zantac), and some pain or arthritis medicines (including aspirin, Tylenol, Advil, and Aleve).

 Many drugs can interact with cyclosporine.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with cyclosporine, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 birth control pills;